spadeflush/fastest-mtr/README.md

 # fastest-mtr
-This pages contains info for our attempt to tour all Hong Kong MTR stations in the shortest time.
+This page contains info for our attempt to tour all Hong Kong MTR stations in the shortest time.

-In our model, the MTR map is modelled as a weighted graph.
-Each vertex represents an MTR station, while each edge represents the minimum time between the pair of stations.
-To implement this, the travelling times between each pair of adjacent stations was first collected.
-Afterwards, other modes of public transport which would greatly improve our result were considered, such as buses from Tsuen Wan to Tsuen Wan West or a minibus from University to Wu Kai Sha.
-The graph is directional and asymmetrical due to the unequal times when travelling in either direction for these modes of transport.
-Finally, with a complete graph precomputed, a simulated annealing-based travelling salesman algorithm was run.
-The fastest few routes were considered, and we ultimately settled on the following:
+We model the MTR map as a weighted graph.
+Each MTR station is a vertex, while the minimum time between two stations is an edge.
+To implement this, we first collected the travelling times between each pair of adjacent stations.
+Afterwards, we took into account other modes of public transport that could potentially improve our results, such as a bus from Tsuen Wan to Tsuen Wan West or a minibus from University to Wu Kai Sha.
+The graph is directional and asymmetrical because travel times are direction-dependent for these modes of transport.
+Once we precomputed the complete graph, we ran a simulated annealing-based travelling salesman algorithm to find the fastest routes.
+We ultimately settled on the following:

 ![Proposed route](https://i.imgur.com/mpwUVSR.png)